 As both route options will take you from Canada through to the US, you will need to ensure that you have the correct documentation and proof of identification in order to have a smooth border crossing.

 Best road trip route from Vancouver to Yellowstone National Park

 There are two great route options for the road trip from Vancouver to Yellowstone National Park.
-While both will see you pass through Seattle, our Missoula Route takes you past Spokan and Three Forks, while driving the stunning Lola National Forest.
+While both will see you pass through Seattle, our Missoula Route takes you past Spokane and Three Forks while driving the stunning Lola National Forest.

 Our alternative option takes you further south and through Wallowa-Whitman National Forest and through Boise and Idaho Falls.

 Both routes are relatively straightforward and as there's not a huge difference in terms of time and distance between the two, your preference really will depend on the places you want to visit.